Upper Eyelid Surgery

 I don’t want to look ‘done’ or surprised.
 How can I be sure to avoid that look?

 We’re proud of and known for our natural-looking results.
-As a Board-Certified Oculoplastics and Reconstructive Surgeon who specializes in performing non-surgical facial rejuvenation treatments and cosmetic eyelid surgery, Dr. Baljeet Purewal has the artistic vision, extensive knowledge of facial structure and the skills necessary to provide you with beautiful, natural-looking results.
+As a Board-Certified Oculoplastics and Reconstructive Surgeon who specializes in performing non-surgical facial rejuvenation treatments and cosmetic eyelid surgery, Dr. Baljeet Purewal has the artistic vision, extensive knowledge of the facial structure, and the skills necessary to provide you with beautiful, natural-looking results.

 By reviewing photos from when you were younger and listening to your desired goals, we can achieve a result that is subtle while still making a significant improvement.